by Tasha Cox

 Prior to going on a trip, always contact the travel company to ask them about what accessibility services they can provide.

-Before the cruise, I contacted the cruise company at email@example.com to explain my hearing loss and to request a portable room kit, an extra set of keys to allow my parents access to my stateroom in case of an emergency.
+Before the cruise, I contacted the cruise company by email to explain my hearing loss and to request a portable room kit, an extra set of keys to allow my parents access to my stateroom in case of an emergency.
 As a further back-up, I also requested that in the event of an emergency a staff member should come into my stateroom and tap me on the shoulder to wake me up.
 Staff support by phone prior to my trip, and all staff onboard the ship were so helpful to ensure that my needs were met.